cloud-custodian/cloud-custodian/docs/source/azure/configuration/containerhosting.rst

 Azure Container Hosting
 =======================

-The Azure Container Host is an alternative execution mode for the cloud custodian azure provider.
+The Azure Container Host is an alternate execution mode for the cloud custodian azure provider.
-Running the Azure Container Host is done with the `official custodian docker image <https://hub.docker.com/r/cloudcustodian/c7n>`_ by providing the custom entry point, ``/usr/local/bin/python3 -m c7n_azure.container_host.host``, and custom configuration through environment variables.
+Running the Azure Container Host is done with the `official custodian docker image <https://hub.docker.com/r/cloudcustodian/c7n>`_.
+See the :ref:`ACI <azure_configuration_acitutorial>` and :ref:`Kubernetes <azure_configuration_helmtutorial>` deployment tutorials
+to get started running the Azure Container Host.

+How It Works
+############

 The Azure Container Host will periodically scan azure blob storage for a set of custodian policies to execute in either a periodic or event based mode against a target subscription.
+For periodic policies, the container host will execute the policy on the cron schedule that is provided.
+For event based policies, the container host maintains an azure queue that subscribes to events in the target azure subscription.

 Once the Azure Container Host is deployed, any policies uploaded to blob storage are automatically loaded and running against an Azure Subscription.
 This makes it very easy to manage and run a large number of policies.

 .. image:: resources/container-host.png